mab253/dataviz_fall23/final.md

 - 💥 YOU MAY USE Plotly to export HTML/CSS/JS from Python, but these charts need to be interactive and combined in a single portal hosted online
 - they should be at least 3 different kinds of charts - you are not limited to bar, line, scatter!
 This chart type list could get you thinking: [d3](https://d3-graph-gallery.com/), [Python](https://python-graph-gallery.com/)
 - for example: "[The New Geography of the Russian Elite](https://www.nytimes.com/interactive/2022/06/17/world/europe/russia-private-jets.html)", NYT
 - for example: "[Uber Data Dash](https://dash.gallery/dash-uber-rides-demo/)", Plotly example
-- for example: "[US Opioid Data](https://dash.gallery/dash-opioid-epidemic/)", Plotly example
+- for example: "[US Opioid Data](https://dash.gallery/dash-opioid-epidemic/)", Plotly example - more good [dashboard examples](https://dash.gallery/Portal/) here
 - for example: "[Lionel Messi is Impossible](https://fivethirtyeight.com/features/lionel-messi-is-impossible/)", 538
 - for example: ["Tracking the Global Outbreak](https://www.nytimes.com/interactive/2021/world/covid-cases.html), NYT Covid data + map